Sailing to La Paz

 On Wednesday, we are leaving the city to go southeast to Potosi, and we hear there will be a two-days strike across the nation.
 Regardless, we decide to go on the road anyway, since nothing – as you will see – can stop the Expedition.

-9 Responses to “Sailing to La Paz”
+9 Replies to “Sailing to La Paz”

-hey Nick!
+1. hey Nick!
 Where is Nadia???
 Did she go back with your friend to NY? have you had any problems w/ your equipment??? when do you expect to be in Africa?

 Best of Luck Bro!

-3. I just want to say that I very much enjoy reading your entries.
+2. I just want to say that I very much enjoy reading your entries.
 I currently live in a small town in North Carolina and everytime I read them I feel as if though I am with you in your adventure.

 I pray to God that he will help you in your journey.